DUNGEON MASTER'S NOTES

 Kings and queens rule by force and by the power of divine right, which insists that they were born to rule and that their blood makes them worthy.
 Monarchies continue down through royal family lines and power is passed down to blood relatives (most often males).
-Given the various races that can intermingle with each other, sometimes kings are more capable because of inherent abilities (Aasimar often make stately and charismatic kings).
+Given the various races that can intermingle with each other, sometimes kings are more capable because of inherent abilities (aasimar often make stately and charismatic kings).

 Theocracies are run by religious authorities, namely clerics or druids.
 There is usually a single leader at the top but their children are not always assured the right to rule, as in monarchies.
 The rulership can pass to the next cleric with a strong link to their deity, depending on the way the theocracy is run.
 With the magics that clerics can attain, theocracies can have powerful rulers, indeed.